daniel-kukiela/nmt-chatbot/README.md

 Setup folder contains multiple "rules" files (All of them are regex-based:

- - answers_blacklist.txt - disallows answer from being returned (more on that later).
- - answers_detokenize.txt - detokenization rules (removes unnecessary spaces).
+ - answers_detokenize.txt - detokenization rules (removes unnecessary spaces, legacy tokenizer only).
  - answers_replace - synonyms, replaces phrase or it's part with a replacement.
+ - answers_subsentence_score.txt - rules for answer score (list of subsentences and score modifiers that can either lower or raise score when includes certain subsentences).
  - protected_phrases_standard.txt - ensures that matching phrases will remain untouched when building vocab file with standard tokenizer.
  - protected_phrases_bpe.txt - same as above but for BPE/WPM-like tokenizer.